DanielMacura/IPK-Server/README.md

         -p, --port=VALUE           connection port
         -m, --mode=VALUE           connection mode.
         -v, --verbose=VALUE        verbosity of the server.
-        -i, --help                 show this message and exit
+        -i, --help                 show this message and exit.
     ```

 - Additionally, the command line argument order is arbitrary.
 Users can now pass the flags in any order they prefer when executing the software.
-For instance, the command `./ipkcpc -m UDP -p 2023 -H localhost` is a valid input and will be processed correctly by the software.
+For instance, the command `./ipkcpd -m UDP -p 2023 -H 127.0.0.1` is a valid input and will be processed correctly by the software.
 - The server may internally execute calculations with arbitrarily large numbers thanks to `BitInteger`.
 - The user may change the server verbosity level.